dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T206: Monopolies are harmful to free markets and society.
+### T206: Monopolies are harmful in a free market as they control the market and dictate prices.

 |Support|
 |---|